Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 The player is now complete and should operate fully.

-This guide provided the basic functionality for the player to be usable, and examples of how this functionality can be expanded upon to bring additional features.
+This guide provides basic functionality for a player to be usable, and examples of how this functionality can be expanded upon to create additional features.
 With this in mind it is worth spending time experimenting and developing other features you deem worthwhile.